rwmatt/rpi/i2s/sow/README.md

 gamble to assume that the latency for receiving a packet will be so low that we will not have to resort to double-buffering of input.

+Using different machines with wired connections, the transfer time was 11.0s, a factor of 10 increase.
+This is a bit worrying, but not yet siasterous.

 The server does what appears to be a curious thing:
 * it doubles the size of the RAW song.
 Data is stored in the even byte, and 0 is stored in the odd byte.
 This is because the I2S interface on the ESP does not allow for 8-bit data as-is.
 It accepts it as 16-bit data, and discards the second byte.
 It does mean that twice as much data is transmitted than is strictly necessary
 * the array is padded to a 256 boundary.
 This makes transmission and reception easier.
 Data is sent as whole blocks, without needing to worry about the size of the last block